kuhumcst/texton/administration.md

 ```

 #### Copy the PHP file
-All index.php files are in subfolders of the folder /opt/texton, as siblings of the folder `BASE' that, among many other things, contains the Bracmat code toolsProg.bra for the Text Tonsorium.
+All index.php files are in subfolders of the folder '/opt/texton', as siblings of the folder 'BASE' that, among many other things, contains the Bracmat code toolsProg.bra for the Text Tonsorium.
 You can name the subfolder as you like, but it is of course best to give it a name that reflects the tool's name.
 In this subfolder you can put other scripts (Python, Perl, etc.) that you want to activate from the index.php file.

 #### Configuration
 You need to instruct the webserver where the new tool resides that requests directed at the [Service URL of the tool](#Adding-metadata-for-new-tools-and-maintaining-metadata-for-existing-ones) must be handled by the index.php file that wraps around your tool.
-To that end, in Apache, you can take inspiration from the file apache2-sites/texton.conf, which has entries like
+To that end, in Apache, you can take inspiration from the file 'apache2-sites/texton.conf', which has entries like

 ```
     Alias /CoreNLP /opt/texton/CoreNLP